 That’s the short version.
 In addition to this featured story about me as an author, here’s more:

 I’m a wanderer.
 To physical places.
 To imaginary places.
 I play with how my thoughts find experiences in the physical world.
 Like the time I found perfection one early morning before the bullock cart races in India, amidst the teams of wiry men, lean bullocks, two-wheeled carts, fans and garbage on the streets, stray dogs, buzzing motorcycles, and a tea stall with customers trampling the colored powder mandala freshly laid at its dirt entrance.
 For a moment I was there, and I was everything and everything was perfect in that village in India.
 I like to write about those wanderings.

 I like to think about stuff.
 Like the tarantula den near my house.
 She’s holed up in a perfect round tunnel, dipping into the earth, into the underworld.
 Sometimes the den entrance is woven over with white silk and then I know she’s home, resting, perhaps waiting for a future suitor.
 Other times there’s no silk and I worry.
 Did something get in there and do her in, like a tarantula hawk?
 Is she out on a stroll, hunting for a suitable bug to chew before she returns home to wait and wait and wait?
 But later her woven shield appears and I know she’s safe.
-Does she ever think about the giant creature who peers into her hole every day and wonder with every thud thud thud of her approach whether that alien will do her harm?
+Does she ever think about the giant creature who peers into her hole every day and wonder with every thud thud thud of the creature’s approach whether that alien will do her harm?
 I hope not.
 I tell her I’m glad she’s there and I hope she stays safe.